-In general, the Agricultural Area is inclusive of all lands outside Settlement Areas.
-The Agricultural Area is characterized primarily by agriculture and clusters of development of insufficient size and variety of uses, to warrant designation as Settlement Areas.
-Any new servicing shall be through private sewage disposal and water supply, or by municipal piped water, provided that such development is consistent with natural heritage and resource protection policies and does not increase the overall density in the Agricultural Area.
+In general, the Agricultural Area is inclusive of all lands outside Settlement Areas and Hamlets.
+The Agricultural Area is characterized primarily by agriculture and clusters of development of insufficient size and variety of uses, to warrant designation as Rural Settlement Areas.
+Any new servicing shall be through individual on-site sewage services and individual on-site water services, or by municipal water services, provided that such development is consistent with natural heritage and resource protection policies and does not increase the overall density in the Agricultural Area.
 Additional polices for guiding development within the Agricultural Area are provided in Section 5.1 of this Plan.